andrew-bondarenko/LRUCache/README.md

 # LRUCache
 LRU Cache in Python!

-This implementation of the LRU Cache utilizes 2 data strutures: a Doubly Linked List and a Hash map.
+This implementation of the LRU Cache utilizes 2 data strutures: a Circular Doubly Linked List and a Hash map.

 When the Cache is full, the least recently used (LRU) item will be evicted.

 # Project Structure
 In this project, there are 2 main sub-folders:
-- `.\LRU Cache` - contains all of the Python scripts
+- `.\LRUCache` - contains all of the Python scripts
 - `.\Tests` - contains all of the testing scripts

 # How to run the code